-17 CENTS A DAY Remember this brand-new Oliver in a typewriter.
+17 CENTS A DAY Remember this brand-new Oliver "9" is the greatest value ever given in a typewriter.
 It has all our previous special inventions-visible writing, automatic spacer, 61⁄2-ounce touch-plus the Optional Duplex Shift, Selective Color Attachment and all these other new-day features.